shuvmaybe/groqsetup/README.md

 <img src="https://github.com/user-attachments/assets/aff4f9ff-11c4-4fda-919b-723545225749" width="50"> << me <p>shuv here, i dont maintain this project anymore, if you wish to fix an issue you noticed, create a pull request, thx</p>

-# Groq
+**if something doesn't work DO NOT PM ME for god's sake I will 100% ignore you both in the server and my pms regardless of issue**

-& Usage with CreatureChat
+# Groq & Usage with CreatureChat
 Learn how to set up **Groq** with **CreatureChat** to use it and play for free.

 **Requirements:**